jackbayliss/php-unit-art/README.md

 ```
 # Well, what other art can I add?!
 Right now, it's limited to ASCII, or whatever we add into the art folder, but feel free to go wild.
 PR's are welcome.
+# Contributing
+Please review the [contributing.md](https://github.com/jackbayliss/phpunit-art/blob/main/CONTRIBUTING.md) before creating a PR

+[phpunit](https://github.com/sebastianbergmann/phpunit) is created by Sebastian (hence the default sebby art), you should check it out if you're not sure what it is!
+All rights etc, to him.